ali3123/Interview-ai-assistant-Comparison/README.md

 ## The Future of Remote Interviews

 I believe (and hope) that as tools like these become more common, we'll see a shift in how remote interviews are conducted.
 Perhaps we'll move away from high-pressure, on-the-spot questioning and towards more thoughtful, comprehensive evaluations of a candidate's skills and potential for remote work.

+---
+I also published this on medium: https://medium.com/@ali.adam.abbas12/a-data-driven-analysis-of-ai-interview-cheating-tools-for-remote-job-seekers-d38fb83a707a